 CMSC 214 Computer Science II (4) Three hours of lecture and two hours of laboratory per week.
 Prerequisites: CMSC 114 with a grade of C or better; or a score of 4 or 5 on either the A or the AB C++ AP exam; or permission of department based on satisfactory performance on the department placement exam.
-Co-requisite: CMSC 250.
+Corequisite: CMSC 250.
 Credit will be granted for only one of the following: CMSC 214 or CMSC 113.
 Elementary data structures, recursion, and object-oriented programming using C++.

-CMSC 250 Discrete Structures (3) Prerequisite: MATH 141.
+CMSC 250 Discrete Structures (4) Three hours of lecture and two hours of discussion/recitation per week.
+Prerequisite: MATH 141 and permission of department.
 Formerly CMSC 150.
 Fundamental mathematical concepts related to computer science, including finite and infinite sets, relations, functions, and propositional logic.
 Introduction to other techniques, modeling and solving problems in computer science.
 Introduction to permutations, combinations, graphs, and trees with selected applications.

-CMSC 251 Algorithms (3) Prerequisites: CMSC 214 with a grade of C or better and CMSC 250 with a grade of C or better.
+CMSC 251 Algorithms (3) Prerequisites: CMSC 214 with a grade of C or better and CMSC 250 with a grade of C or better and permission of department.
 A systematic study of the complexity of some elementary algorithms related to sorting, graphs and trees, and combinatorics.
 Algorithms are analyzed using mathematical techniques to solve recurrences and summations.